rudderlabs/rudderstack-docs/destinations/analytics/lytics.md

 {% endhint %}

 * **Stream**: Assign a name for the stream you want to send your data to.
-* **Block Load**: This is used to get your most updated audience membership and profile data, before sending it to Lytics.
+* **Ensure Entity(Block Load)**: This is used to get your most updated audience membership and profile data, before sending it to Lytics.
-* **Load ID**: This information is used to identify users across domains.
+* **Allow UID Sharing Across Multiple Domains(Load ID)**: This information is used to identify users across domains.

 ## Page